 Registration is open to anyone.
-Games will be played on GridGammon, so you are advised to ensure you have an account and can run the software before registering – Julia can advise on getting a GridGammon account.
+Games will be played on Backgammon Studio Heroes, so you are advised to ensure you have an account and can run the software before registering.
 Draws will be sent out by email including contact details for other players, and the draw will also be available to view – a link will be published here once we get started.
-To register, you will need to make a donation to one of our two chosen causes on MyDonate, specifying (at least) your GridGammon nickname.
+To register, you will need to contact Julia by email, who will send you the details of how to pay.

 Format and Schedule

-Games will be played on GridGammon, except by mutual agreement, with pip counts ON.
+Games will be played on Backgammon Studio Heroes, except by mutual agreement, with pip counts ON.
 You are expected to be reasonably understanding should disconnections occur mid-game.
 Tournament matches will be ratings-optional – that is, you are free to play rated (and we expect most will) but a player who wishes to play unrated takes precedence.
 You can find our generic Online Tournament Rules here.

 - lack of response to emails,